ryanbop/launtel_changey/README.md

 changey is now a word :>

 <h1>Gather Information</h1>
-For all this to work you will need to supply the following information, some of this comes from you the rest comes from NBNCo (which can be gathed through Launtel).
+For all this to work you will need to supply the following information, some of this comes from you the rest comes from NBNCo (which can be gathered through Launtel).

 <h2>Your Variables</h2>
 $username = ""<br>
 $password = "" #Yes I know that I am storing the password in plain text.
-BUT, this is no where near a final script yet.
+BUT, this is nowhere near a final script yet.

 <h2>NBNCo Variables</h2>
 <h3>Service ID</h3>
-This is should a 5 digit number.<br>
+This should a 5 digit number.<br>
 $service_id = "12345"
 <h3>AVC ID</h3>
 This is your Active Virtual Circuit ID.
-I believe this links to your nbn Modem.<br>
+I believe this links to your NBN Modem.<br>
 $avc_id = "AVC123456789012"
 <h3>Location ID</h3>
 This is your location ID, it links to your physical property?<br>
 $location_id = "LOC123456789012"

 <h2>This is important</h2>
-This is the part that needs to change between the weekday version and the weekend version of the script (alternativly, you could Launtel_DateChanger.ps1).
+This is the part that needs to change between the weekday version and the weekend version of the script (alternatively, you could Launtel_DateChanger.ps1).
 <h3>PSID</h3>
 The PSID is what actually changes the speed.
 Psid/Sid is the order number in Launtel's database.
 <h4>FTTP</h4>